ox-it/munki-staging/README.md

 have no effect.

-If autostaging is configured, by default, staging will happen every time the script is run, if packages meet the critera to be staged.
+If autostaging is configured, by default, staging will happen every time the script is run, if packages meet the criteria to be staged.

 If you add the optional section `[schedule]`, then autostaging will only happen if the script is running in one of the periods defined.

-If you add the optional section `[schedule_<name>]`, then autostaging for the catalog `<name> will only happen if the script is running in one of the periods defined in thie section.
+If you add the optional section `[schedule_<name>]`, then autostaging for the catalog `<name> will only happen if the script is running in one of the periods defined in this section.

 Note: if you define both `[schedule]` and `[schedule_<name>]`, the global section takes precedence: staging will only happen if you are